 We dropped two Mentos into a bottle of normal Cola and Diet Cola.
 I used the cheapest brands available in our local supermarket.

-Once you drop the Mentos in, stand back, it’s VERY explosive.
+Once you drop the Mentos into the coke, stand back, it’s VERY explosive.
 The trick is to drop the mento in as fast as you can.
 If too much of the fizz escapes before you add the mento the reaction won’t be as good.

-Why does the coke and mento reaction work?
+Why does the Coke and Mento Rocket work?

 There are several theories, but it’s thought that the many small pores on the candy’s surface speed up the release of carbon dioxide (CO2) gas from the soda as they give a larger surface area for the reaction to occur over, causing foam to erupt at a super fast rate.